Air of Authority - A History of RAF Organisation

 Codes used: -

-FQ Apr 1940 - Dec 1940
+FQ | Apr 1940 - Dec 1940 |

-JP Dec 1940 - Jun 1945
+JP | Dec 1940 - Jun 1945 |

-ML xxx xxxx - Jun 1945
+ML | xxx xxxx - Jun 1945 |

 No 13 Operational Training Unit

 This was formed at Bicester on 8 April 1940 within No 6 Group, from the No 2 Group Pool , which comprised No's 104 and 108 Squadrons equipped with Blenheims and Ansons.
 Initially training Blenheim crews for daylight operations, its role was later extended to include night intruder training.
-On 15 July 1940 it was transferred to No 7 Group and on 11 May 1942 to No 92 Group
+On 15 July 1940 it was transferred to No 7 Group and on 11 May 1942 to No 92 Group.

-During 1941 it also began providing crews for units in the Middle East with a ferry training flight being established but by the start of 1942 its output was solely destined for overseas.
+During 1941 it also began providing crews for units in the Middle East with a ferry training flight being formed on 24 October 1941 to train the crews tasked with the delivery of the aircraft to Middle East.
+However, by the start of 1942 its output of crews was solely destined for overseas.
 The Ferry Flight was initially designated 'X' Flight but was redesignated No 1442 (Ferry Training) Flight on 21 January 1942.
 During July 1942 another change in policy occurred with the bulk of the trained crews being passed onto Heavy Bomber OTUs instead of going to the Middle East.
 September 1942 saw trained crews again being passed onto No 2 Group which became the destination for the entire output in October with No 1442 Flight having been disbanded.
-In November, the unit reverted to providing crews for overseas as well as No 2 Group and as a result No 307 FTU was in formed as an integral part of the unit on 24 December.
-In March 1943 No 307 FTU moved to Finmere where it replaced its Blenheims and began training crews on Boston.
-Also, in May, Finmere became home to the Mosquitos transferred from No 1655 Mosquito Conversion Unit, whilst a Mitchell training flight was formed at Turweston, with it first aircraft arriving the following month.
+In November, the unit reverted to providing crews for overseas as well as No 2 Group and as a result No 307 FTU was formed as an integral part of the unit on 24 December.
+In March 1943 No 307 FTU moved to Finmere where it replaced its Blenheims and began training crews on Bostons.
+On 1 May, No 1655 Mosquito Conversion Unit moved from RAF Marham to Bicester and was absorbed into No 13 OTU.

-With the transfer of No 2 Group (its main customer) to 2nd Tactical Air Force, No 13 OTU was transferred to No 70 Group on 1 June 1943, although No 1655 MCU was separated from the OTU and remained with Bomber Command.
 In October No 307 FTU was transferred from No 70 Group at Finmere to No 44 Group at Melton Mowbrey.
 Further changes in control followed with 13 OTU moving to No 9 Group on 1 November 1943, with the OTU once again acquiring Mosquitoes and to No 12 Group on 15 September.
 On 12 October 1944 the unit moved to to Harwell with Boston and Mitchell training being centred on the Satellite at Finmere.
-No 2 Group assumed control on 3 March 1945 followed by No 60 OTU moving to Harwell on 13 March, where it was absorbed into No 13 OTU.
-Boston training ended in March 1945, with Mitchell training continuing together with Mosquito training, which was increased to provide crews for the Far East.
-Following VE-Day Mitchell training ended in June and then in July the unit moved to Middleton St. George in No 12 Group, remaining there until 21 April 1947 when it moved to Leeming, where on 1 May it merged with No 54 OTU to form No 228 OCU.
+No 2 Group assumed control on 3 March 1945 with Boston training also ending in March 1945, which was followed by No 60 OTU moving to Harwell on 13 March, where it was absorbed into No 13 OTU on 11 April 1945.
+The revised training details being: -

 Officers Commanding: -